What You Need to Know About Hiking Japan’s Iconic Mt. Asama in 2023

 You will hike 3 miles (out and back) to Mt.
 Kurofu, which has incredible views of Asama.
 On clear days, you can even see Fuji and the Japanese Alps.

-The trail isn’t easy.
+The trail isn’t easy, but it is not technically challenging either.
 There is considerable elevation change, and some rocks are very loose.
 So, be careful with your footing.

 How an Advanced Hiker Can Hike to Asama

-Follow the exact same route as the beginner route.
+To begin your advanced Mt.
+Asama hike, follow the same directions as the beginner route.
 However, once you reach Mt.
 Kurofu, continue hiking the ridge line that overlooks Asama.
 It’s an incredible ridge because, the majority of the time, it is out of the tree line.
 That means you can see many different vantage points of Asama.
 Plus, the view of the valley in front of Asama is so amazing.

-The ridge is a bit difficult and has some scrabble.
+The ridge is a bit difficult and has a lot of loose rock.
 However, it’s not inherently dangerous, just don’t get too distracted by Asama.
+Make sure to watch your footing.
 The trail is 6 miles in total.

 Once you have hiked the entire ridge, you will descend into the valley.
 Although the valley has less impressive views of the Asama, it’s a beautiful trek.
 A highlight of hiking in the valley is the opportunity to see wildlife.